dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 We modify the computation both by using fully precise and approximate methods, and by using both CPUs and GPUs.

 In the end we compute an approximate SVD of 200GB of simulated data and using a mutli-GPU machine in 15-20 seconds.
-Then we run this from a dataset stored in the cloud I/O is, predictably, a major bottleneck.
+Then we run this from a dataset stored in the cloud where we find that I/O is, predictably, a major bottleneck.

 SVD - The simple case